RobertaNwokonko/titanic-survivors/README.md

 ## Defining the problem statement

-Analysis of what sorts of people were likely to survive.
+A Data Science project on prediction of people who were likely to survive during the Titanic crash.
 In particular, I will be applying the tools of machine learning to predict which passengers survived the Titanic tragedy.

 ## Collecting the data